Texas Instruments' DLP technology

 DLP® technology-enabled projectors for very high image quality or very high brightness applications such as cinema and large venue displays rely on a three-chip configuration to produce stunning images, whether moving or still.

 In a three-chip system, the white light generated by the lamp passes through a prism that divides it into red, green and blue.
 Each DLP® chip is dedicated to one of these three colors; the colored light that the micromirrors reflect is then combined and passed through the projection lens to form an image.

 Why choose for DLP projection?

 Video and graphics produced by DLP® technology are sharper because the DLP® chip minimizes the gaps between pixels in an image.
-Spaced less than one micron apart, its mirrors create a smooth film like image.
+Spaced less than one micron apart, its mirrors create a smooth film-like image.

 DLP® technology delivers crystal clear, razor-sharp and lifelike images for ultimate picture quality.
 DLP® technology is capable of extremely high contrast ratios (up to 12,000:1), providing a stunning viewing experience - crisper whites, ultra-rich blacks and images that "pop" on-screen.
-Picture generated by DLP® technology are real and seamless.
+Pictures generated by DLP® technology are real and seamless.

 100% digital DLP® chip